 Like Gershwin, Leonard Bernstein was better off composing for the theatre than the concert hall, although his best formal pieces like Serenade after Plato far outdistance Gershwin.
 Bernstein was a wonderful pianist, but sadly did not leave a large body of work for the instrument.
 The most interesting is a kind of concerto, Symphony No. 2, The Age of Anxiety.
-The ragtime sections of Anxiety are more successful than any from Gershwin’s formal works; indeed, the striding dotted-sixteenth movement with silly percussion alternating with memorable sinuous theme is as convincing as this kind of “playing at swing” thing ever gets.
+The stride section of Anxiety, “Masque,” is more successful than any from Gershwin’s formal works.
+Indeed, this dotted-sixteenth rag with silly percussion — alternating with memorable sinuous theme — is as convincing as this kind of “playing at swing” thing ever gets.

 The very early Piano Sonata has some interesting material.
 More familiar is the much later Touches.
 I suspect people play Touches just because it is by Bernstein, isn’t too hard, and has obvious blues references.
 The theme is nice, but the homophonic variations become a shade banal.

 A better use of the piano is Bernstein’s vital transcription of Copland’s El Salón México.
 Grandmaster Shura Cherkassky unexpectedly added this novelty number to his repertoire and recorded an exciting version in 1989, when Cherkassky was 80.